• Skip to primary navigation

 I've been making this since the '90s (maybe even the '80s), and I always thought the whole 'freeze bananas and blend' magic trick was the plant-based, dairy-free dessert world's proudest party trick.

-Its simplicity is almost suspicious - just a couple of ingredients, no fancy equipment, and yet it's creamy, sweet, and feels like a treat you shouldn't be allowed to call healthy.
+Its simplicity is almost suspicious - just a couple of ingredients (just like my Overnight Biscoff Yogurt Dessert), no fancy equipment, and yet it's creamy, sweet, and feels like a treat you shouldn't be allowed to call healthy.
 But here we are.

-So, when life gives me spotty bananas, I sometimes skip the vegan banana bread and banana bread cookies and make this easy 5-minute ice cream.
+So, when life gives me semi-spotty bananas, I sometimes skip the vegan banana bread and banana bread cookies and make this easy 5-minute ice cream.

-Dessert in minutes-and yes, it tastes as good as it looks, with zero 'banana-y' aftertaste.
+Dessert in minutes-and yes, it tastes as good as it looks, with minimal 'banana-y' aftertaste.

 This recipe gives you that dreamy soft-serve texture straight from the blender - my favorite way to eat it because I'm way too impatient to wait.